infinity0/msg-notes/causal-01-ordering.rst

 malicious senders may "rewind" the context they are supposed to declare with each message.
 If this redundant information is trusted, this enables certain re-ordering attacks.
 TODO: give an example of this.
-To protect against this, we introduce *freshness consistency*: all messages must have a context that is strictly more advanced than the context of strictly earlier messages.
+To protect against this, we introduce *context consistency*: all messages must have a context that is strictly more advanced than the context of strictly earlier messages.
 Or, in other words, a message may not declare a parent that is before a parent of a strictly earlier message.
 Formally: